brusdev/activemq-artemis/docs/user-manual/en/broker-balancers.md

 The local target is a special target that represents the same broker hosting the broker balancer.
 The remote target is another reachable broker.

-## Target Key
+## Connection Key
-The broker balancer uses a target key to select a target broker.
+The broker balancer uses a connection key to select a target broker.
 It is a string retrieved from an incoming client connection, the supported values are:
 * `CLIENT_ID` is the JMS client ID.
 * `SNI_HOST` is the hostname indicated by the client in the SNI extension of the TLS protocol.